tiagorochaon/python-api-analysis/README.md

 # python-api-analysis

-e
-Due Mar 20 by 11:59pm Points 100 Submitting a text entry box or a website url Background
+Background
 Data's true power is its ability to definitively answer questions.
 So, let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"